IamPreethi-S/IamPreethi-S/README.md

 <br>
 ✨I am a graduate student at the University of Texas at Arlington pursuing Master's in Computer Science. <br>
-✨Prior to that, I worked as a Software Engineer and have 3 yrs of experience with a demonstrated history of working in the Investment banking technology domain.
+✨Prior to that, I worked as a Senior Software Engineer and have 3 yrs of experience with a demonstrated history of working in the Investment banking technology domain.
 A technology enthusiast and a curious learner with a strong technical foundation.</p>

 <br>
 ✨Skills include :<br>